 Why Drug Addiction in the LGBT Community Matters

 Another study by the US Census Bureau in 2013 also recorded that there are a higher proportion of adults in the LGBT community who reported binge drinking within that year.
+Because of the appreciation of sensuality and the freedom of “love” within the community, yes, it can be likely to have an appreciation for indulging in social activities.
+However, this does not mean all people in the LGBT community are doomed to get addicted to drugs.

 Although not much research has been done on transgender individuals, studies have shown that the younger individuals who identify as LGBT members are more prone to developing drug and alcohol addiction and seek treatment for their substance abuse.